WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 After the target takes damage from this curse six times, or when the creature dies, the curse ends and a doomguard appears within 5 feet of the cursed target, or the nearest available space.

 The doomguard acts on the turn immediately after yours and obeys your commands (no action required) for 1 minute or until killed or dismissed as a bonus action, after which it disappears.
+Doomguards are described in Part II of Appendix C.

 ***Seed of Corruption.*** You learn how to place a fragment of shadow energy inside a creature, that grows until detonated.
 As a bonus action, you can place the curse on a creature that you can see within 60 feet.

 The creature takes 1d6 points of psychic damage at the beginning of its turn.
 This damage increases by 1d6 each turn after the first.
 The creature can attempt a Wisdom save at the end of its turn, ending the effect when it makes two successful saves.

-<div style='margin-top:-5px'></div>

 When the curse is ended, either by the creature dying or making its save, a number of creatures of your choice within 60 feet up to the number of dice of psychic damage last rolled for this curse must must make a Wisdom saving throw against your warlock spell save DC or gain one curse of your choice from the spell *bestow curse*.
 If the cursed target dies as a result of this ability's damage, the creatures have disadvantage on their saving throws.